alkem-io/website/content/en/releases/1-latest-release.md

 <b>Release 2023-03-02</b>
 <p></p>

-<i>Prepare yourself for a list full of new updates in [this 2023-03-02 release](https://alkem-25488729.hs-sites-eu1.com/alkemio-release-2023-03-02)!
+<i>Prepare yourself for a list full of new updates in [this 2023-03-31 release](https://alkem-25488729.hs-sites-eu1.com/alkemio-release-2023-03-31)!

-Continuing our focus on enabling you to **engage** your community, we have added the ability to **tag/mention other users or organizations** as well as **search within your Hub**.
-Both important improvements.
-Next to that we also got clear feedback that Alkemio for new users needed to be easier to understand, so we have added a **new landing page** to guide new users, as well as the ability **group communities** on the existing home page by theme!</i>
+The focus remains on the importance of community and how to improve our community engagement in the platform.
+To do so, we had a lot of useful new releses such as the the new **community forum** which will enable a better communication and connection between deifferent communitites within the platfrom.
+This will be a place where any user can start a discussion and ask other platform users or Alkemio for help/input.
+The categories currently defined are Platform functionalities, Community building, Working challenge-centric, Need help, or Other. </i>

 <i>Interested in trying out these new changes?
 Go directly to [Alkemio](https://alkem.io/?utm_source=hs_email&utm_medium=email&utm_content=64703278&_hsenc=p2ANqtz-9Giqo8QcZnf1CWdBLUSBKzmp4iMt-wvwbXM0qYcnNA30kdtBPsKqaaj3shSIvFGGfK-BM2cl2xAbSLj-JRK7VDK9TgcQ).
 As always, please share your feedback and comments.
 Enjoy!</i>
 <p></p>